electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/drivetrain/brakes/_index.md

 ## Recuperation

 The recuperation technology in e-tron can significantly increase range, depending on topografy on roads.

 On e-tron 55 and 50 the recuperation can reach 220kW depending on speed.
 On e-tron S it can reach 275kW.
 The most powerful recuperation on the marked.

-The video below
+The video below shows how the system works.

 {{< youtube 2WPTHi2FUdQ >}}

 {{< youtube ooIO4r585GY >}}

+See also article on [one pedal driving](/guides/onepedaldriving/)

 {{% children description="true" depth="1" %}}